Wright brothers: In business

 The Wright Company was incorporated on November 22, 1909.
 The brothers sold their patents to the company for $100,000 and also received one-third of the shares in a million dollar stock issue and a 10 percent royalty on every airplane sold.
 With Wilbur as president and Orville as vice president, the company set up a factory in Dayton and a flying school / test flight field at Huffman Prairie; the headquarters office was in New York City.

 In mid-1910, the Wrights changed the design of the Wright Flyer, moving the horizontal elevator from the front to the back and adding wheels although keeping the skids as part of the undercarriage unit.
 It had become apparent by then that a rear elevator would make an airplane easier to control, especially as higher speeds grew more common.
 The new version was designated the "Model B", although the original canard design was never referred to as the "Model A" by the Wrights.
 However, the U.S. Army Signal Corps which bought the airplane did call it "Wright type A".

-There were not many customers for airplanes, so in the spring of 1910 the Wrights hired and trained a team of salaried exhibition pilots to show off their machines and win prize money for the company – despite Wilbur's disdain for what he called "the mountebank business".
+There were not many customers for airplanes, so in early 1910 the Wrights hired and trained the Wright Exhibition Team of salaried pilots to show off their machines and win prize money for the company – despite Wilbur's disdain for what he called "the mountebank business".
 The team debuted at the Indianapolis Speedway on June 13.
 Before the year was over, pilots Ralph Johnstone and Arch Hoxsey died in air show crashes, and in November 1911 the brothers disbanded the team on which nine men had served (four other former team members died in crashes afterward).